 This example illustrates one possible format to meet the disclosure requirement in paragraphs 44A-E of IAS 7 by providing a reconciliation between the opening and closing balances for liabilities arising from financing activities.
 Other presentation formats are possible.
 Although the amendments only require disclosure of a reconciliation of changes in liabilities arising from financing activities, the Group has elected to expand the disclosure to cover changes in bank overdrafts used for cash management purposes and changes in equity balances arising from financing activities as well.
-If an entity provides the disclosures required by paragraph 44A of IAS 7 in combination with disclosures of changes in other assets and liabilities, then it discloses the changes in liabilities arising from financing activities separately from changes in those other assets and liabilities.
+If an entity provides the disclosures required by paragraph 44A of IAS 7 in combination with disclosures of changes in other assets and liabilities, then it discloses the changes in liabilities arising from financing activities arising from financing activities arising from the assets and liabilities.